kevquirk/simple.css-site/demo.md

 ## Forms

 Forms are useful for all kinds of things on webpages.
-Contact forms, newsletter sign ups etc. Forms also look good on Simple.css:
+Contact forms, newsletter sign ups etc. Forms also look pretty good on Simple.css:

 <form>
   <p><strong>This is just a test form.
 It doesn't do anything.</strong></p>